 Kelly Vitzthum is currently an oral health policy analyst at a Massachusetts health policy and consumer advocacy organization.
 She has work experience in topics ranging from homelessness to health care quality improvement, and believes inequity in oral health is a vastly overlooked social justice issue.
 Kelly has a BA from the University of California, Berkeley and an MPH from the Harvard T.H.
 Chan School of Public Health.
 She is currently a dental student at the UCLA School of Dentistry.

-Shruthi Bhuma was born and raised in San Jose, California.
-She is a graduate of University of California, Berkeley where she received a degree in Molecular Cell Biology and Ethnic Studies.
-For the past five years, she has worked as a community organizer in the SF Bay Area predominantly on issues related to housing and health.
+Shruthi Bhuma is a graduate of the University of California, Berkeley where she received a degree in Molecular Cell Biology and Ethnic Studies.
+As an organizer and policy advocate in the San Francisco Bay Area, she works with impacted community members to support their knowledge of existing resources and leadership in policy campaigns regarding tenant protections, immigrant justice, and health access.
 Her work with low-income communities has fueled her belief that civic engagement is essential in transforming basic human needs into human rights guaranteed to all.
 She holds expertise in legislative advocacy and leadership development as well as multiple certifications in quality improvement, lean methodologies, and design thinking from the Institute for Healthcare Improvement and the Acumen Foundation.